mgebundy/ansible-role-resilio/README.md

 ### Required Variables

-This role does noet requre any variables to be set but it's advised to change the web ui listen adress using the `webui_listen` variable.
+This role does noet requre any variables to be set but it's advised to change the web ui listen address using the `webui_listen` variable.

 ### Optional Variables